Skip to main content

 Ever stared at a TradingView chart that looked like a rainbow exploded?
 Yeah, me too.
 When I first started with Pine Script, I thought more colors meant better analysis.
 Spoiler alert: it doesn't.

-The truth is, using colors effectively in Pine Script isn't just about making pretty charts—it's about creating visual clarity that actually helps your trading decisions.
-After years of making charts that looked like abstract art, I finally figured out how to use colors the right way.
+Using colors effectively in Pine Script is about creating visual clarity that actually supports trading decisions.
+Pine Script colors are the built-in and custom color options in TradingView's Pine Script language for styling indicators, plots, fills, and chart backgrounds.
+After years of making charts that looked like abstract art, I finally figured out how to use them the right way.
+On my EURUSD chart last December, I switched from a 6-color mess to a 3-color palette and started catching crossovers 2-3 bars earlier.

 Understanding Pine Script's Built-in Color System